artemlive/tars/README.md

 - Save stats to a database for future analysis.
 - Fetch and visualize statistics (e.g., pie charts).

+### TODO

+Here are the planned improvements and enhancements for the project:
+- [ ] **Implement Multiple Log Levels**
+      Introduce more granular logging options to support different verbosity levels, such as debug, info, warning, and error.

+- [ ] **Add More Features**
+      Introduce new features like JIRA ticket creation.
+      Add more chart types and interactive handlers.
+Currently, the bot only supports two shortcuts with a pie chart.

+- [ ] **Add More Tests**
+      Expand the test suite to ensure better code coverage and improve overall reliability.

+- [ ] **Support for Additional Storage Backends**
+      Extend storage compatibility beyond SQLite to include other databases like PostgreSQL or MySQL.

+- [ ] **Implement CI/CD Pipeline**
+      Set up a continuous integration and deployment pipeline to automate testing and deployment processes.

+- [ ] **Improve Documentation**

 ---

 ## Configuration